The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Discussion

-The fact that the opt-meta-VQE was more precise and was able to avoid some local minima, can be interpreted as a new way to try to avoid the barren plateau problem \cite{mcclean_barren_2018} using global information.
-The meta-VQE approach can be summed up with other solutions to this problem by, for instance, using local cost functions \cite{cerezo_cost-function-dependent_2020,premaratne_engineering_2020}, add correlations between the circuit parameters \cite{volkoff_large_2020}, use a different initialization strategy \cite{grant_initialization_2019}, or exploit the noise \cite{skolik_layerwise_2020,wang_noise-induced_2020}.
-All these other approaches can be adapted both to the meta-VQE training or the opt-meta-VQE.
+The fact that opt-meta-VQE is more precise and is able to avoid some local minima, can be interpreted as a new way to try to avoid the barren plateau problem \cite{mcclean_barren_2018} using global information.
+For the transmon qubit simulation example, opt-meta-VQE is significantly more accurate than other initialization strategies.
+The meta-VQE approach can be added to with other solutions to this problem by, for instance, using local cost functions \cite{cerezo_cost-function-dependent_2020,premaratne_engineering_2020}, adding correlations between the circuit parameters \cite{volkoff_large_2020}, using a different initialization strategy \cite{grant_initialization_2019}, or exploiting noise \cite{skolik_layerwise_2020,wang_noise-induced_2020}.
+All these other approaches can be adapted both to the training of the meta-VQE and to opt-meta-VQE.

-We can also adapt a meta-VQE to other VQE improved models \cite{barkoutsos_quantum_2018,cowtan_generic_2020, fujii_deep_2020,huggins_non-orthogonal_2020,chivilikhin_mog-vqe_2020}.
-The encoding strategy is also liable for improvements.
+We can also adapt the meta-VQE to other improved VQE models \cite{barkoutsos_quantum_2018,cowtan_generic_2020, fujii_deep_2020,huggins_non-orthogonal_2020,chivilikhin_mog-vqe_2020}.
+The encoding strategy also has possibilities for improvement.
 Classical and quantum machine learning techniques can be used to encode the Hamiltonian parameters more efficiently.
-In the end, the aim of this work was to show the general strategy of a meta-VQE when used in the most general way and for the most general VQE circuit.
-We illustrated the potential of non-linear encodings on the H$_4$ example and anticipate further more generalized improvements in the future.
+In the end, the aim of this work is to show the general strategy of the meta-VQE when used in the most general way and for the most general VQE circuit.
+We illustrate the potential of non-linear encodings with the H$_4$ example, show how better accuracy can be obtained with the transmon simulation example, and anticipate further more generalized improvements in the future.
+One example is the usage of multiple meta-parameters, such as multiple bond lengths and angles, in the molecular case, or the transverse field $\lambda$ in the XXZ example.
+In such cases, we expect the non-linear encoding of Eq.~\eqref{eq:upccgsd-nl-meta-encoding} in the form $\theta_{\mathbf{p}\mathbf{q}} = f(d_0,d_1,\dots)$ to have significant advantages compared with the linear encoding.
+Following the data re-uploading strategy of Ref.~\cite{perez-salinas_data_2020}, we can also encode each meta-parameter in one single-qubit rotational gate (e.g. $\Delta$ in the $R_{z}$ gate and $\lambda$ in the $R_{y}$ in Eq.\eqref{eq:encoding}).
+Apart from multi-dimensional floating Gaussians, we can also envision more sophisticated approaches, such as neural networks, approximating and training the non-linear function $f$.
+All simulations shown in this work are exact, i.e. they do not contain any noise model.
+We expect the meta-VQE to suffer similar effects of noise to other VQAa, effects that can be partially compensated by the use of error-mitigation techniques \cite{suguru2018practical}.